-It's always best to contact them.
-While a number of providers tell us they're trying to proactively contact former customers, even they say that if you think you're owed money, YOU should contact THEM.
+But it's always best to contact them.
+While a number of providers tell us they're trying to proactively contact former customers, YOU should contact THEM if you think they owe you money.
 In most cases it'll be down to you – and even if they do try to contact you, often they'll struggle to track you down.

 I'm in credit on my current bill, can I get a refund?

 Paying by monthly direct debit is cheapest, but it means what you pay is smoothed out across the year.
 So it's natural to be in credit after low usage in summer, storing cash up for winter.
 Generally, more than a month's credit is hefty, meaning your direct debit may be set too high.

 All of the big six give automatic annual refunds to people who pay by direct debit and are in credit on their account.